 Catering: In Bioparc Fuengirola there are two restaurants that do not offer cheap food.
 According to the rules of the zoo, you are not allowed to take any food with you.
 The best thing is to eat before, most visitors hardly stay longer than 2-3 hours in the zoo.
 On hot days you should bring your drinks to the Fuengirola Zoo.

-If you buy your tickets on the internet on the serious German website Getyourguide.de, you pay the following entrance fees for the Biopark Fuengirola (as of March 2019)
+If you buy the entrance tickets online beforehand on the reputable German-language website www.tiqets.com, you pay the following entrance fees for the Biopark Fuengirola (as of the beginning of 2023)

 Infants under 3 years are free.

 >>>>>>> More info and tickets for the zoo in Fuengirola

 It should be remembered that this is a private zoo financed by entrance fees.
 The demonstration with the animals is included in the entrance fee to the zoo.

 Opening hours 2023: The Bioparc Fuengirola (Zoo) is open daily from 10 am all year round.
 In winter it closes at 6 pm, in high season it is open until 11 pm.
 In the periods in between, the zoo closes at 7 p.m. or 8 p.m. depending on the season and the onset of darkness.
 The opening hours of the zoo at the Costa del Sol in Andalusia are only limited on some very important holidays.

 How to get there: Public transport takes you to the Fuengirola bus station or to the Malaga S-Bahn terminus.
 From there, take the wide, busy “Paseo Jesus Santos Rein” towards the south-west.
 After almost 1000 metres you are at the entrance of the Bioparcs.
 The city hall of Fuengirola is only a few metres away from the zoo, behind the city hall begins the central pedestrian zone of the city at the Costa del Sol.